Extraordinary rendition: Historical cases

 The American Civil Liberties Union alleges that extraordinary rendition was developed during the Clinton administration.
 CIA officials in the mid-1990s were trying to track down and dismantle militant Islamic organizations in the Middle East, particularly Al Qaeda.

 According to Clinton administration official Richard Clarke:

-Both the Reagan and Clinton cases involved apprehending known terrorists abroad, by covert means if necessary.
+Both the Bush and Clinton cases involved apprehending known terrorists abroad, by covert means if necessary.
 The Bush administration expanded the policy after the 9/11 attacks.

 In a New Yorker interview with CIA veteran Michael Scheuer, an author of the rendition program under the Clinton administration, writer Jane Mayer noted:

-In 1995, American agents proposed the rendition program to Egypt, making clear that it had the resources to track, capture, and transport terrorist suspects globally — including access to a small fleet of aircraft.
+In 1995, American agents proposed the rendition program to Egypt, making clear that it had the resources to track, capture, and transport terrorist suspects globally – including access to a small fleet of aircraft.
 Egypt embraced the idea ...
 'What was clever was that some of the senior people in Al Qaeda were Egyptian,' Scheuer said.
 'It served American purposes to get these people arrested, and Egyptian purposes to get these people back, where they could be interrogated.'
 Technically, U.S. law requires the CIA to seek 'assurances' from foreign governments that rendered suspects won't be tortured.
 Scheuer told me that this was done, but he was 'not sure' if any documents confirming the arrangement were signed.

 Scheuer testified in 2007 before Congress that no such assurances were received.
 He acknowledged that treatment of prisoners may not have been "up to U.S. standards":

 This is a matter of no concern as the Rendition Program's goal was to protect America.
 The rendered fighters delivered to Middle Eastern governments are now either dead or in places from which they cannot harm America.
 Mission accomplished, as the saying goes.